Mic92/mpdstated/README.markdown

 ==========
 Install podcastd and start it like this:

-    $ podcastd --podcast-path=my-podcast-directory
+    $ podcastd --podcast-path=podcast_directory

-Replace my-podcast-directory with your directory, where your podcast are located.
+Replace podcast_directory with your directory, where your podcast are located.
 Let's say your mpd music directory is */home/fred/musik* and you store your podcast in */home/fred/musik/podcasts*, then your podcast directory is *podcasts*. (sub-directories and sub-sub-directories are allowed too!)